Stackclash/5e-vault/5. Mechanics/Bestiary/Undead/Ogre Zombie.md

 ---
-obsidianUIMode: preview
 cssclass: json5e-monster
 tags:
 - compendium/src/5e/mm
 - monster/size/large
 - monster/type/undead
-statblock: inline
+aliases: ["Ogre Zombie"]
 ---
 # Ogre Zombie
 *Source: Monster Manual p.
-316, Tales from the Yawning Portal, Tomb of Annihilation, Waterdeep: Dungeon of the Mad Mage, Ghosts of Saltmarsh, Dragon of Icespire Peak, Sleeping Dragon's Wake, Icewind Dale: Rime of the Frostmaiden, Light of Xaryxis*
+316. Available in the SRD.*

 From somewhere in the darkness, a gurgling moan is heard.
 A form lurches into view, dragging one foot as it raises bloated arms and broken hands.
 The zombie advances, driven to kill anyone too slow to escape its grasp.